2015–16 DFB-Pokal: Participation

 The DFB-Pokal began with a round of 64 teams.
 The 36 teams of the Bundesliga and 2.
 Bundesliga, along with the top 4 finishers of the 3.
-Liga were automatically qualified for the tournament.
+Liga automatically qualified for the tournament.
 Of the remaining slots, 21 were given to the cup winners of the regional football associations, the Verbandspokal.
 The 3 remaining slots were given to the three regional associations with the most men's teams, which at the rime were Bavaria, Lower Saxony, and Westphalia.
 The runner-up of the cup for Lower Saxony was given the slot.
 The best amateur team of the Regionalliga Bayern and Oberliga Westfalen were given the slot for Bavaria and Westphalia, respectively.
 As every team was entitled to participate in local tournaments which qualified for the association cups, every team could in principle compete in the DFB-Pokal.
 Reserve teams were not permitted to enter.
 No two teams of the same association or corporation could participate in the DFB-Pokal.